-To try and dissuade place-saving registration activity there is $100 fee for each cancellation/refund between March 1st and April 30th.
+To try and dissuade place-saving registration activity there is a flat $100 fee for each cancellation/refund between March 1st and April 30th.
 And again after after April 30th we generally do not offer refunds for cancellations unless there are extraordinary circumstances.

 For spring, winter and fall classes, refunds can be issued up to 14 days before a session begins with no fee.